NVIDIA/TensorRT-Incubator/docs/pre0_user_guides/introduction-to-tripy.md

 ### Lazy Evaluation: Putting Off Work

-One important point is that Tripy uses a lazy evaluation model; that is, no computation is performed until a value is actually needed.
+One important point is that TriPy uses a lazy evaluation model; that is, no computation is performed until a value is actually needed.

 In the example above, that means that `c` will not be evaluated until it is used,